butcherg/wxpolygon/README.md

 ## Usage

 When you start the program, you're presented with a window that has X and Y axes, and a point at 0,0.
-When you left-click in the window, one of three things will happen:
+Also, as of version 1.1, there's a table on the right-hand side for display/editing the polygon points.
+When you left-click in the left window, one of three things will happen:

 1. If you click in an empty part of the window, a point is added to the polygon, between the last point in the list and the 0,0 point.